tomwolanski/tomwolanski.github.io/content/posts/async-stack-overflow/index.md

 ## Asynchronous methods

-Our oryginal code was a long running service, that interacted with several remote systems like databases.
+Our original code was a long running service, that interacted with several remote systems like databases.
 Writing an IO code as an async code is now a standard, so let's check if there are any surprises.

 ### Immediate return - no difference here